 3 Bubble level

-Another good tool to have to just “paint” unwanted things out of frame.
-Don’t buy the cheapest ones, because they will lose some hairs.
+Another good tool to have is a paintbrush to just “paint” unwanted things out of frame.
+Don’t buy the cheapest ones, because they will lose some hair.
 But it’s a good investment because good paintbrushes will last for years.

 9 Ring washers